Skip to main content

 • Values: true or false

-• Usage: Commonly used for conditional statements, flags, and toggles.
+• Usage: Conditions, flags, and toggles.

 4. String Data Type (str)